anurmanov/money_transfer_system/README.md

 The Money Transfer System is REST API service based on Django Rest Framework and Docker containers.
 The purpose of the project is a service for providing money transfers from user to user in different currencies and exchange rates.
-The system allows to operate with plenty of currencies and chronological exchange rates of courses.
+The system allows operating with plenty of currencies and chronological exchange rates of courses.
-Automatically downloads list of currencies and their exchange rates from service https://api.exchangeratesapi.io/latest Supports JSON Web Token authorization.
+Automatically downloads a list of currencies and their exchange rates from service https://api.exchangeratesapi.io/latest Supports JSON Web Token authorization.

 Functionality of the system is described by its REST API end-points.